Free expat tax extension icon

 3. Are gifts to non-citizen spouses reported differently?

-Yes, gifts to non-citizen spouses have a lower exclusion threshold than gifts to US citizen spouses and must be reported on Form 709.
+Yes.
+Gifts to non-citizen spouses have a lower exclusion threshold ($194,000 in 2026) and must be reported on Form 709 above that amount.

 4. Can Form 709 be amended after filing?